Introduction

 - You can check the result using the template preview in the templates tab, by shooting a collage, or using the manual collage screen (see menubar, or use

-).
+Ctrl+M).
 If you made changes to your templates, go to a different settings tab and back to the templates tab to reload the images.

 Checklist